mateusproto/Real-Time-Bus-Tracker/README.md

 Real Time Bus Tracker

 **Description of the project:**
-Real Time Bus Tracker monitors the current position of a selected bus and move its marker in Mapbox
+Monitor the current position of a selected bus and track its movement on Mapbox

 **How to Run:**